 Wearing hunter orange: You must wear hunter orange if you are in an area where a centerfire rifle hunt is occurring.
 For more information, see page 36.

-National parks closed to hunting: All of Utah's national parks and monuments-except the Grand Staircase-Escalante National Monument-are closed to hunting.
+National parks closed to hunting: All of Utah's national parks and monumentsexcept the Grand Staircase-Escalante and Bears Ears national monuments-are closed to hunting.